Physiology Based Digestion and Absorption Modelling

 The existing model can be extended by adding new modules describing new aspects of the gastro-intestinal tract.
 Obviously, any further development of the model will be greatly supported by collaboration on these topics with experts in pharmaceutical and medical application and companies that are interested in the application for food or feed product development.
-I am therefore searching for collaboration with the academia and commercial companies to further develop knowledge and research tools, share insight and bring these to application through contract research.
+I am therefore highly interested in collaboration with the academia and commercial companies to further develop knowledge and research tools, share insight and bring these to application through contract research.

 Examples of possible developments are: